 Happy 2019!
 I hope that everyone enjoyed their holidays.
 We spent a lot of time with both of our families, but for the most part kept the festivities quite chill.
 We went out for a nice dinner on New Year’s Eve and fell asleep well before midnight.
 I was so okay with that and didn’t experience the slightest itch of FOMO.
 Fully accepting and embracing a calm and quiet lifestyle = sweet sweet relief.
-Other than that, I cooked and baked a lot, cleaned out both my closet and dish/kitchen equipment and set aside items for donating, and went on a lot of dog walks :)
+Other than that, I cooked and baked a lot, made this deep green lentil stew, cleaned out both my closet and dish/kitchen equipment and set aside items for donating, and went on a lot of dog walks :)

 I don’t have any resolutions going into this year per se.
 I wrote a bit about my mindset going into the year in this Instagram post.
 The thing that I absolutely need to work on is my level of focus.
 Social media tends to make this tough, I think we can all agree.
 I participate in a lot more mindless scrolling than I’d like, which eats up minutes and hours and days in the grand scheme.
 Using the Productivity Planner has helped my work-at-home game significantly by highlighting the vitally important things, but I still need to make sure that my time on social media is beneficial to me.
 Right now I’m looking at limiting screen time, having my phone on airplane mode from 6pm to 9am, and just ensuring that I’m actually engaging when I’m logged in to these platforms.